A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Multi-User MIMO System: Feedback Encoding Precoder Design

 which represents statistical information about the channel of \ac{MT} $j$.
-The \ac{BS} can subsequently design the precoders exploiting the \ac{SWMMSE} algorithm based on the generated samples.
-In order to feed the channel samples to the \ac{SWMMSE} algorithm, the channels have to be reshaped $\mbH_{j,\text{sample}} = \operatorname{unvec}(\mbh_{j,\text{sample}})$.
-A summary of the proposed generative modeling based precoder design method is given in Algorithm \ref{alg:swmmse}.
+The \ac{BS} can subsequently design the precoders exploiting the \ac{SWMMSE} algorithm based on the generated samples utilizing the \ac{GMM}.
+In order to feed the channel samples to the \ac{SWMMSE} algorithm, the channels have to be reshaped $\mbH_{j,\text{sample}} = \operatorname{unvec}(\mbh_{j,\text{sample}})$, cf., \cite{RaBoLu13, RaSaLu16} for more details on the \ac{SWMMSE}.
+A summary of the proposed generative modeling-based precoder design method is given in Algorithm~\ref{alg:swmmse}.